minvws/nl-covid19-notification-app-website/en/colofon.md

 ## Contributions

-- Aside from the authors of the various open source, 3rd-party libraries, we have received contributions from <a href="https://raw.githubusercontent.com/minvws/nl-covid19-notification-app-design/master/%E2%9D%A4%EF%B8%8F" target="_blank" rel="noopener noreferrer">many others</a>.
+Aside from the authors of the various open source, 3rd-party libraries, we have received contributions from many others.

 ## Application Licences, Terms & Conditions and Disclaimers